ably/ably-asset-tracking-android/README.md

 }
 ```

+### UI utilities

+#### Location Animator

+The Location Animator helps to achieve smooth trackable animations on the subscriber side.
+For more information see our [updating guide](UPDATING.md#Animation module).

 ## Resolution Policies

 In order to provide application developers with flexibility when it comes to choosing their own balance between higher frequency of updates and optimal battery usage, we provide several ways for them to define the logic used to determine the frequency of updates: